Back to District of Columbia

 Long Bridge Project Emergency Amendment Act of 2025

-This act allows the Mayor to issue permits for removing Heritage Trees near or within the Long Bridge Project site under specific conditions.
+This emergency law requires the Mayor to issue a permit for removing specific Heritage Trees near or on the Long Bridge Project site if strict conditions about design, protection costs, and fees are met.

 What This Bill Does